TF-Chan-Lab/CAG_RNA_toxicity/README.md

 # CAG_RNA_toxicity
-This repository is for depositing codes used in the manuscript, titled "CAG RNAs induce DNA damage and apoptosis by silencing NUDT16 expression in polyglutamine degeneration".
+This repository is for depositing codes used in the manuscript, titled "CAG RNAs induce DNA damage and apoptosis by silencing NUDT16 expression in polyglutamine degeneration" (https://doi.org/10.1073/pnas.2022940118).

 Three customized scripts were designed for analysis small CAG RNAs using small RNA-seq data.
 The usages of the three scripts are as following.